charlesmilkjug/Funkin/Modding.md

 modList.txt will load any folder into the game.
 Put the folder you want to load into a new line in modList.txt, and reboot the game.

 Now you may be wondering, what do I put in the folder?
 Well later down it'll get a bit more complicated, especially as I'll make the IN-GAME mod loader nicer.

+## update.
+It works now, characters, weeks, scripts (.hxc), & stages have been softcoded.
+Still no mobile support though, we'll get to that later, but now modding is finally easier, yay!